JuliaML/MLDataPattern.jl/docs/documentation/dataview.rst

 Batch View
 -------------------

+Another common use case is to iterate over the given data set in small equal-sized chunks.
+These chunks are usually referred to as *mini-batches*.

+Not unlike :class:`ObsView`, this package provides a vector-like type called :class:`BatchView`, that can be used to treat any data container as a vector of equal-sized batches.

 .. class:: BatchView <: DataView <: AbstractVector

    Lazy representation of a data container as a vector of